 I think the best answer came a few days before the Super Bowl itself, during Justin Timberlake’s press conference about his upcoming half-time show.
 And yes, you have to have a press conference about a 15-minute performance on a football field.
 JT, as the cool kids call him, was asked about his two year old son suiting up to run some pass routes.
 He replied, “he will never play football.”
 Certainly, that was a clear lack of situational awareness, and he tried to walk that instinctive comment back, but I think that’s all we need to know about the relative future of football.
 Sure, most of us still watch.
 Almost as much as we used to watch.
 But down deep, we now know that there is something inherently wrong with the sport, so much that when it comes to our own kids, it’s simply a non-starter.

 Of course, that’s not universal.
 Just watch the newest season of the TV show Friday Night Tykes – which is awesome, by the way.
 There are plenty of families that see great value in the sport of football.
 But others, like Justin Timberlake, who with his wife Jessica Biel have all the fiscal wherewithal to keep their kids from the game, are starting to think otherwise.
 Brendan Cooks lying on the turf, likely having suffered a concussion, might have convinced a few more towards that opinion.
 Maybe a few even stopped watching, or won’t watch next year.
 It’s hard to say, as football’s descent will be far slower than precipitous, assuming it does happen.
 But if it does, that 23-yard reception will be the most important play of the game.

-Keith Strudler is the director of the Marist College Center for Sports Communication and an associate professor of communication.
+Keith Strudler is the director of the School of Communication and Media at Montclair State University.
 You can follow him on twitter at @KeithStrudler

 The views expressed by commentators are solely those of the authors.
 They do not necessarily reflect the views of this station or its management.